 Melanoma usually affects the melanin cells in your skin.
 It is also known as malignant melanoma.
 It is one of the most common skin cancers and the number of people diagnosed is increasing rapidly each year in Ireland and around the world.
-Over 980 people were diagnosed with the disease in Ireland in 2013 In Ireland more women are diagnosed with melanoma but more men die from it.
+Over 1,000 people are diagnosed with this disease on average each year.
+In Ireland more women are diagnosed with melanoma but more men die from it.

 Watch this video to hear from Irish people who have been affected by melanoma.